amcharts/dataloader/readme.md

 ### 1.0.1
 * Added "complete", "load" and "error" properties that can be set with function handlers to be invoked on load completion, successful file load or failed load respectively
 * Fixed language container initialization bug
+* Fixed bug that was causing parse errors not be displayed

 ### 1.0
 * Added GANTT chart support